google/data-layer-helper/README.md

 grunt -version
 ```

 That should be everything.
-You can try running the build, which will run the linter, compile/minify the JavaScript and run the tests in chrome.
+You can try running the build, which will run the linter, compile/minify the JavaScript and run the tests in chrome:

 ```bash
 grunt
 ```

 The built version (data-layer-helper.js) will be in the `dist/` subdirectory.
 However, this build will do it's best to fail silently
 when strange inputs are passed into it.
 For development, you may want to use a build that will give more detailed logging.
-Run
+Run the following command:

 ```bash
 yarn build-debug